coderj001/GoApiStarterKit/README.md

   - LICENSE              # Licensing information for the project.
   - Makefile             # A Makefile for building and managing the project (optional).
   - cmd/                 # Directory for application-specific commands.
-    - go_project         # Subdirectory for the main application.
     - main.go            # The entry point of the application.
   - internal/            # Directory for internal packages and modules.
     - package_name/      # Subdirectory for internal packages (private to the project).
       - your_logic.go    # Go source files containing internal application logic.